Employer of Record Service in Latin America

 - Colombia: 9%

-The second employment model is the B2B contract, which allows tech companies to hire Latin American software engineers as contractors.
+The second employment model is the B2B contract, which allows tech companies to hire LATAM software engineers as contractors.
 In this case, paying payroll taxes is not mandatory for the company.
-Hence, developers should cover:
+Developers, on their part, are responsible for covering:

 - Personal income tax differs in each location as follows: